dd-sword2¶

 </feed>

-and their meaning.
-The post-submission process can set the state by updating the state.label
+by dd-sword2 and their meaning.
+The post-submission process can set the state by updating the state.label and state.description properties in

 the deposit.properties file.
-The state labels it uses are transparent to dd-sword2
+The state labels it uses are transparent to dd-sword2.
+It may for example use ARCHIVED to indicate that

 post-submission processing has finished with successfully archiving the deposit.